bueler/mccarthy/stokes/README.md

         (firedrake) $ gmsh -2 slab.geo
         (firedrake) $ ./flow.py -mesh slab.msh

 In this mode the numerical error is displayed because the exact solution is known.
-(See the notes or `stokes/doc/stokes-2022.pdf` for the slab-on-slope solution.)
+(See the notes or `stokes/doc/stokes.pdf` for the slab-on-slope solution.)

 ## Surface evolution usage

 By setting `-deltat` to a positive value, in days, and choosing the number of time steps by `-m`, the surface will evolve according to the surface kinematical equation, in the case of zero mass balance, using explicit time stepping.
-The time-stepping is not adaptive and it is up to the user to find time steps which are stable.
+The time-stepping is _not_ adaptive, and the user must address the non-trivial task of finding time steps which are stable.

 For a stable example,

         (firedrake) $ ./flow.py -mesh glacier.msh -deltat 10.0 -m 60

 This writes variables (velocity,pressure,vertical\_displacement) into `glacier.pvd` at each time step, and [Paraview](https://www.paraview.org/) can show an animation.
+Unstable examples are in the script [study/genunstable.sh](study/genunstable.sh).
+Experimentation will show that instability is not hard to find!

-An alternate visualization will plot final-time-only surface values of (h,u,w,h_t) into the image file:
+An alternate visualization will plot final-time-only surface values of (s,u,w,s_t) into the image file:

         (firedrake) $ ./flow.py -mesh glacier.msh -deltat 10.0 -m 60 -osurface final.png

-Unstable examples are in the script [study/genunstable.sh](study/genunstable.sh), but experimentation will show that instability is not hard to find!

 ## Mesh refinement

 The default mesh above (`glacier.msh`) has a typical mesh size of 100 m with grid resolution a factor of 4 finer near the interior corners created by the bedrock step, giving 25 m resolution at these corners.
-Remember you can visualized these mesh files with [Gmsh](http://gmsh.info/): `gmsh glacier.msh`.

 There are four refinement methods to get finer resolution:

-1. One may use the script `domain.py` to create a finer or locally-finer mesh, before it is read by `flow.py`.
-The script allows setting the target mesh size (`-hmesh H`) and/or setting a uniform refinement factor (`-refine X`).
-Another option controls the factor used for additional refinement at the interior corner (`-refine_corner Y`).
+1. One may use the script `domain.py` to create a refined (or locally-refined) mesh, before it is read by `flow.py`.  `domain.py` allows setting the target mesh size (`-hmesh H`) and/or setting a uniform refinement factor (`-refine X`).
+Another option controlsthe additional refinement at the interior corner (`-refine_corner Y` where `Y` is a factor).
 The default case corresponds to `-hmesh 100 -refine 1 -refine_corner 4`.

-For example the following creates a mesh with target mesh size varying from 25 m to about 3 m near the interior corner.
+The following creates a refined mesh with target mesh size varying from 25 m to about 3 m near the interior corner.
 The resulting grid has about 15 times as many elements as the default mesh:

         (firedrake) $ ./domain.py -refine 4 -refine_corner 8 -o fine1.geo
         (firedrake) $ gmsh -2 fine1.geo